Beluga whale: Captivity

 Belugas released from captivity have difficulties adapting to life in the wild, but if not fed by humans they may have a chance to join a group of wild belugas and learn to feed themselves, according to Audun Rikardsen of the University of Tromsø.

 In 2019, a sanctuary in Iceland was established for two belugas, Little White and Little Grey, that retired from a marine park in China.
 The Sea Life Trust Beluga Whale Sanctuary was created with support from Merlin Entertainments and Whale and Dolphin Conservation (WDC).
 Merlin bought the park in 2012, as part of an Australian chain, and it is one of their largest aquaria.
 Merlin has a policy against captive cetaceans, so they sponsored a 32,000-square-metre sea pen as a sanctuary.
 The 12-year-old belugas, caught in Russia and raised in captivity, do not know how to live in the wild.
 The cost is variously listed as ISK 3,000,000 (US$24,000) or US$27,000,000.
 Merlin was owned until 2015 by Blackstone Group, which also owned SeaWorld until selling its last stake in 2017 to a Chinese company which will use SeaWorld's expertise to expand in China; SeaWorld still keeps belugas in captivity.

-Belugas are the only whale species kept in aquaria and marine parks.
-They are displayed across North America, Europe and Asia.
+Belugas are displayed across North America, Europe and Asia.
 As of 2006, 58 belugas were held in captivity in Canada and the United States, and 42 deaths in US captivity had been reported up to that time.
 A single specimen costs up to US$100,000, although the price has now dropped to US$70,000.
 As of January 2018, according to the nonprofit Ceta Base, which tracks belugas and dolphins under human care, there were 81 captive belugas in Canada and the United States, and unknown numbers in the rest of the world.
 The beluga's popularity with visitors reflects its attractive colour and its range of facial expressions.
 The latter is possible because while most cetacean "smiles" are fixed, the extra movement afforded by the beluga's unfused cervical vertebrae allows a greater range of apparent expression.